Drug statistics youth substance percentages

 The statistics surrounding teenage drug use is a concerning issue that has severe consequences for teenagers and their families.
 It’s essential for parents, educators, and healthcare professionals to understand the root cause of the issue and provide the necessary resources to combat the growing problem.
 By educating teenagers on the dangers of drug use and promoting a drug-free lifestyle, we can help prevent addiction and promote healthy living.

-Teenage Drug Use Statistics [2020]: Data & Trends on Abuse
+Teenage Drug Use Statistics [2020]: Data & Trends On Abuse

 Photo Credit by: bing.com / drug statistics youth substance percentages